robmikh/ScreenshotSample/README.md

 # ScreenshotSample
-A sample that shows how to take screenshots using Windows.Graphics.Capture.
+A sample that shows how to take and save screenshots using Windows.Graphics.Capture.